 Coroplast Alternative for the Guinea Pig Cage

 One thing I don’t particularly like about some of these habitats is the walls are low and there isn’t a roof so a large dog or any cat could easily come and get inside the open topped run.
-These open access runs don’t provide enough safely from predators.
+These open access runs don’t provide enough safety from predators.

 On the other hand if your guinea is going to remain indoors and you don’t have other pets this could be the perfect solution for your guinea pig.